-Working-class families have annual incomes between about \$22,500 and \$54,999 and constitute about 30% of all U.S. families.
-They generally work in blue-collar jobs such as factory work, construction, restaurant serving, and less skilled clerical positions.
+Working-class households have annual incomes between about \$25,000 and \$49,999 and constitute about 25% of all U.S. households.
+They generally work in bluecollar jobs such as factory work, construction, restaurant serving, and less skilled clerical positions.
 People in the working class typically do not have 4-year college degrees, and some do not have high school degrees.
 Although most are not living in official poverty, their financial situation is very uncomfortable.
 A single large medical bill or expensive car repair would be almost impossible to pay without going into considerable debt.
 Working-class families are far less likely than their wealthier counterparts to own their own homes or to send their children to college.
 Many of them live at risk for unemployment as their companies downsize by laying off workers even in good times, and hundreds of thousands began to be laid off when the U.S. recession began in 2008.

-The working class in the United States consists of about 30% of all families, whose members work in blue-collar jobs and less skilled clerical positions.
+The working class in the United States consists of about 25% of all households, whose members work in blue-collar jobs and less skilled clerical positions.